Updated on: · 👉 Back to the Mystery Booms & Rumblings Hub · 👉 Related hubs: Earth Oddities · Sky Oddities · Space Oddity

 - What causes earthquake booms?

-- Most are shallow stress releases—rock fracturing that emits both seismic and acoustic energy.
-Others may involve frost quakes or subsurface fluids.
-Atmospheric ducting can make distant events sound nearby.
+- Most earthquake booms are shallow stress releases — rock fracturing that emits both seismic and acoustic energy.
+Others may involve frost quakes, subsurface fluids, or distant events whose sound is carried by atmospheric ducting.

 - Sometimes booms occur seconds to minutes before shaking, but many are isolated stress releases with no quake.
-Useful anecdote, not a reliable forecast tool.
+They are not a reliable forecasting tool.

 - Why do instruments sometimes show nothing?

-- Microquakes can fall below detection thresholds; sensors may be distant; or sound may be transported efficiently by inversions while ground motion remains tiny.
+- Microquakes can fall below detection thresholds, sensors may be distant, or sound may be transported efficiently by inversions while ground motion remains minimal.

 - How are Seneca Guns different from thunder or sonic booms?